Interactive explainer

 The agent's advocate

 Governance is usually framed as protecting the world from agents.
-The same ledger protects the agent — from unfair blame, from being weaponized, and from bankrupting itself.
+The same ledger protects the agent: from unfair blame, from being weaponized, and from runaway mistakes.
 Every governed action carries an agent_defense rollup on its detail record: what the agent declared, what it assumed, and which shields stood in front of it.

 The alibi